GilgameshxZero/pharos-service/readme.md

 scripts
 ```

-Follow the instructions to install Django for your script.
-Set the path to `messengerpbot` and the project to `messpbot`.
+Follow the instructions to install Django for your script (Quick-Start autoinstall > Django > personal Athena account > your username and password).
+Set the "desired address" to `messengerpbot` and the project to `messpbot`.

 Open `/mit/[lockername]/web_scripts/[path]/index.fcgi` and after